 If you’re curious about what to expect from a cybersecurity career, keep reading to learn more.

 Cybersecurity involves the general protection of any kind of data presented in electronic form from being attacked or compromised by unauthorized personnel.
 This includes identifying where critical data is stored and the kind of risk that such information is exposed to.
 Once the risks have been identified, the necessary technology is used to protect the data from a cyber attack.

 Jobs in cybersecurity require an understanding of the firewalls, technology, and various intrusion protection systems needed to protect data.
 Such knowledge enables them to apply the cybersecurity concept in organizations effectively.
 It is a general data protection regulation.

 Network security refers to the practice of preventing unauthorized access to a corporate network.
 It involves the continuous monitoring of suspicious activities that might misuse or modify the network and other network-accessible resources without the authorization of the right personnel.

 Network security is a broad term since it covers multiple devices, processes, and technologies.
 It is merely a set of policies that have been put in place to protect the ICA or integrity, confidentiality, and accessibility of computer networks.

 Such access can be made using both software and hardware devices, and therefore, the network security protocols have been designed to prevent such intrusion.

 What Is Application Security?

-Application security refers to the security measures at the application level.
+Application security refers to the security measures at the application level, including the source end and front end at the software level.
+This includes systems such as databases, websites, mobile apps, and server applications.
 The security measures are aimed at protecting the application’s data from being hijacked or stolen.
-The application security consists of software, hardware, and various procedures that help identify and reduce security vulnerabilities.
-It is all the measures implemented to improve application security.
-Such measures involve finding the vulnerabilities, fixing them, and preventing their future occurrence.
-A good example of a hardware application security is a router to avoid the visibility of a computer’s IP address.
+It consists of software, hardware, and various procedures that help identify and reduce security vulnerabilities.

 What Is Information Security?